atiqurrasel/theme-ai/README.md

 ## License

 This project is provided as-is for demonstration and educational purposes.
-It does not offer financial advice.
-Consider adding an open-source license of your choice (e.g., MIT License) if you wish to make the code freely available under defined terms.